 Step 1: Choose your campaign objective

 You can use brand awareness and traffic campaigns to promote relevant content marketing assets, such as blogs, podcasts, and case studies.
-Then use lead generation campaigns to promote online events registrations, free consultations, and booking demos.

 Step 2: Set your campaign budget

-There’s no set rule for how much you should allocate to a campaign.
-But typically, you’ll need to decide between a daily budget or a lifetime budget.
-Use this guide to evaluate how much your ad will likely cost.
+While there’s no set rule for how much you should allocate to a campaign, you’ll typically need to decide between a daily budget and a lifetime budget.

-A daily budget indicates how much you’re willing to spend on an ad set or campaign on a day-to-day basis, while a lifetime budget signifies the amount that will allocate to your ad sets over the duration of the campaign.
-We recommend starting with a small test budget to optimize your ad before scaling your Facebook ads.
+A daily budget indicates how much you’re willing to spend on an ad set or campaign on a day-to-day basis, while a lifetime budget signifies the amount that will be allocated to your ad sets over the duration of the campaign.

-Pro tip: Turn on Meta Advantage campaign budget to allow Facebook to distribute your overall ad budget across the best-performing ad sets for the duration of a campaign.
 You can also manually set the ad spend within each ad set, but generally, Facebook makes good budgeting decisions, so you can let it take the reins.

 Step 3: Select your campaign bid strategy